-The treatment depends on many factors including the underlying cause, the age of the dog, degree of bony changes present, and amount of pain and disability the condition is causing.
+The treatment depends on many factors including the underlying cause, the age of the dog, the degree of bony changes present, and the amount of pain and disability the condition is causing.

 Treatment options include:

 - Surgery - to correct underlying deformities, to stabilise joints affected by ligament ruptures, or to alleviate discomfort.
-The success of surgery depends on the condition being treated and the amount of degenerative changes already present.
-Surgery may also be indicated in some severe cases such as to remove the hip (Femoral Head and Neck excision), replace the hip or fuse the affected joint (arthrodesis).
+The success of surgery depends on the condition being treated and the degree of degenerative changes already present.
+Surgery may also be indicated in some severe cases such as to remove the hip (Femoral Head and Neck Excision), replace the hip or fuse the affected joint (arthrodesis).

 - Analgesic anti-inflammatories - non-steroidal anti-inflammatory drugs (NSAIDs) for pain relief.
 There are several safe, very effective NSAIDs formulated for animals that can be prescribed by your vet.
-Please do not give your pet human NSAID medications such as panadol, aspirin or nurofen as they are potentially toxic with side effects including gastrointestinal upsets and ulcers, vomiting and/or diarrhoea, blood abnormalities, kidney and liver failure.
+Please do not give your pet human NSAID medications such as paracetamol (Panadol), aspirin or ibuprofen (Nurofen) as they are potentially toxic with side effects including gastrointestinal upsets and ulcers, vomiting and/or diarrhoea, blood abnormalities, kidney and liver failure.

 - Chondroprotective agents – medications that both stimulate cartilage repair and inhibit ongoing cartilage damage by inhibiting various destructive enzymes and prostaglandins found in arthritic joints.
 These drugs may also help by increasing the production of normal compounds within the joint which act as lubricants and protectants/strengtheners for the cartilage surface.
-Chondroitin and glucosamine are two common nutritional supplements that are useful in arthritis as they assist in rebuilding the cartilage of the joint surface and can be found in a variety of products, as well as in 'joint formula' commercial pet foods.
+A number of new, highly effective products are made with marine and plant-based ingredients.
+Chondroitin and glucosamine are two common supplements that are also useful and can be found in a variety of products, as well as in 'joint formula' commercial pet foods.

 - Diet – obesity is a strong contributory factor, so weight reduction is essential to reduce stress on the joints.

-- Exercise modification – gentle on-lead exercise without periods of free running.
-Swimming is also a good exercise for dogs with arthritis as it strengthens the muscles and ligaments surrounding joints without the stresses of weight-bearing exercise.
+- Exercise modification – encourage gentle on-lead exercise without periods of free running.
+Swimming is also a good exercise for dogs with arthritis, as it strengthens the muscles and ligaments surrounding joints without the stresses of weight-bearing exercise.

 - Soft bedding - arthritis symptoms are always worse in the winter months so make sure your dog has a nice comfortable bed in a warm and easy to access place.
 Use ramps in place of stairs.
 Cats may need their bed in a less elevated position and consider a larger litter tray with low sides or cut out at the front so it can enter easily.